 NZW is updating the below Q and A's to reflect some of the changes as a result of the COVID-19 Response (Further Management Measures) Legislation Bill and any additional Government Announcements.
 A summary of these changes can be found here.

 Read more about some of the recent changes below:

-- Immigration changes Immigration NZ has advised that with the move to Alert Level 3 in Auckland and Alert Level 2 in the rest of New Zealand there are currently no changes to visa processing or border restrictions.
+- Immigration changes Immigration NZ has advised that there are currently no changes to visa processing or border restrictions.
 Applicants are strongly encouraged to apply online for eligible visas.
 Many visas can be applied for and processed online.
 The online process for requesting a border exception remains the same.
 We will continue to keep members updated of any significant changes.

 Further updates can be found in the IMMIGRATION AND RSE UPDATES below.

 - Small Business Cashflow (loan) Scheme: The Small Business Cashflow Scheme has been extended until 31 December 2020.
 Applications opened on 12 May 2020 and can now be submitted up to and including 31 December 2020.
 You can find out more information about this here.